darcyabjones/gi-to-tax/README.md

 	tax2format.py -i sequence_file_taxonomy.json -f tsv -o sequence_file_taxonomy.tsv

 Converts line-delimited JSON output from gi2tax into a spreadsheet friendly tab separated values format.

+	tax2sap.py -i sequence_file_taxonomy.json -o sequence_headers.sap

+Converts line-delimited JSON output from gi2tax into a text format that can be used as sequence headers in a fasta file that is then compatable with [SAP](https://github.com/kaspermunch/sap).

 User specified taxids
 -------------------------